kriskowal/gtor/README.md

 expect(array).toEqual([10, 20, 30]);
 ```

 Since ECMAScript 5, at Doug Crockford’s behest, JavaScript allows keywords to be
-used for property names.
+used for property names, making this parallel between keywords and methods

-And just as array iterators are just one implementation of the iterator
-interface, the generator interface could have many interfacets.
-Generator objects foreshadow the existence of stream writers.
+possible.
+A generator might also implement `return` and `throw` methods, but a meaningful
+implementation for an array generator is a stretch of the imagination.
+Although an array generator is of dubious utility, it foreshadows the interface
+of asynchronous generators, for which meaningful implementations of `return` and
+`throw` methods are easier to obtain, and go on to inform a sensible design for
+asynchronous generator functions.

 ### Asynchronous Values